openrewrite/rewrite-docs/modules.md

 The core module provides abstractions for building refactoring plans and executing them.
 It defines interfaces for outputting the transformed source, generating diffs, and mass committing changes to remote Git repositories.

-Language bindings provide parsers that generate language-specific Rewrite ASTs that are type-attributed, style-preserving, and serializable.
+Language bindings provide parsers that generate language-specific OpenRewrite ASTs that are type-attributed, style-preserving, and serializable.